Asiatic softshell turtle: Social behavior

 Amyda cartelgenea has different ways of communicating.
 Its snout is used for hunting, smelling predators, and breathing.
 The Asiatic soft-shell also uses tactile and chemical communication.
 Its snout is used for hunting, smelling predators, and breathing.
 This species has different ways of communicating, which include tactile and chemical communication.
 Amyda cartilaginea has different kinds of perception channels such as visual, tactile, and vibration.
 It is largely solitary except during breeding.
 Asiatic soft-shells bury themselves for both protection and hunting; when a threat is perceived, the Asiatic soft-shell has the tendency to become aggressive.
 It can give off a painful bite, although it usually does not cause significant damage.
 Amyda cartilaginea buries itself under mud to protect itself.
 It has minimal interaction with humans, and does not bond with them.
 Therefore, the Asiatic soft-shelled turtle would not make a suitable pet and subsequently has not been domesticated.
-Amyda cartilaginea does not have very good eye sight.
+Amyda cartilaginea does not have very good eyesight.
 Given its habitat (canals, streams, ponds), it has fuzzy vision.